How do I register my family?

-- This group was created to help families of children transitioning from the pediatric hospital setting foster healthy sustaining relationships when the additional support of music therapists, child-life specialists, social workers, and psychologists discontinues with discharge from the hospital.
+- Our goal is to help foster healthy sustaining family relationships when the additional support of music therapists, child-life specialists, social workers, and psychologists discontinues with discharge from the hospital.

-- Due to the nature of the interventions and goals, there must be at least one sibling and at least one caregiver participating with the child transitioning out of the hospital.
+- Due to the nature of the interventions and goals, there must be at least one sibling and at least one parent/caregiver participating with the child.

-- Participants must have discharged from the hospital within the past 8 months.
+- Participants must have completed treatment within the past 6 months.

 What is the group structure?

-- 6 weeks with 2 60 – minute virtual group sessions a week.
+- 6 weeks with 1 60 – minute virtual group session a week.

 - Mix of virtual groups and independent family work with video guidance and music therapist support.